Earth-Agent: Unlocking the Full Landscape of Earth Observation with Agents¶

 Key Findings¶

-- Efficiency scores are consistently above 1.0, indicating that models tend to invoke more tools than the ground truth requires.
+- Tool Efficiency is generally > 1.0, suggesting models tend to use more tools than the ground truth.

-- Parameter Accuracy is the most significant bottleneck (maximum 0.572), revealing limited LLM understanding of domain-specific remote sensing parameters.
+- Parameter Accuracy is the primary bottleneck (max 0.572), indicating limited LLM understanding of remote sensing parameters.

-- The gap between Tool-In-Order and Tool-Any-Order is small, suggesting models generally grasp the correct tool ordering.
+- The gap between Tool-In-Order and Tool-Any-Order is small, showing models generally grasp the correct sequence.

 Highlights & Insights¶